-So, you've carefully crafted the perfect resume.
+You've carefully crafted the perfect resume.
 Now what?
-I know it’s tempting to sit back, relax and wait for that anticipated phone call inviting you for an interview.
-But trust me, sitting and waiting never helped anyone.
+It may be tempting to sit back, relax, and wait for that anticipated phone call inviting you for an interview, but really, sitting and waiting never helped anyone.
 It's time to take an active role in preparing for your future.
-Let's face the facts.
-With each passing year, it becomes harder and harder to get a job.
-Companies are being inundated with thousands of candidates for one open position.
-In response to the overwhelming increase in candidates, employers have added an extra step in the recruitment process: pre-employment testing.
+Let's face the facts: With each passing year, it becomes harder and harder to get a job — companies are inundated with thousands of candidates for one open position.
+In response to the overwhelming increase in potential candidates, employers have added an extra step in the recruitment process: pre-employment personality testing.

-According to a trends report from business advisory company CEB, 62 percent of HR professionals are using personality tests and pre-employment testing to vet candidates in the hiring process.
+According to a survey from the Society for Human Resource Management (SHRM) and Mercer, 67 percent of HR professionals are using personality tests and pre-employment testing to vet candidates in the hiring process.
 That's compared to less than 50 percent in 2010, per research firm Aberdeen Group.

 Why has pre-employment testing become so popular?

 Research shows that if an employee is placed in a position that doesn't match his or her personality, it often leads to lower engagement.
 Low employee engagement results in 21 percent lower productivity and about 45 percent higher turnover, and replacing employees is expensive.

 Just think of the time and money put towards interviewing a new hire, processing them in the system, training them, and then having to repeat it all for each candidate.
 In today's metric-based work culture, employers are searching for a recruitment tool that gives them quantifiable measures on which to base decisions.
 Pre-employment job personality tests are now delivered online, where they are processed instantaneously.
 Results are then verified and normed against thousands of other candidates, speeding up the hiring process and ensuring that the candidates who move forward are compatible with the company.